t-wys/cat-memez/README.md

 * Vote for a meme
 * Add meme to favorites by clicking a star icon

+### Note

+The meme with id = 10 (_The Answer to the Riddle_) has votes count predfined in such a way that upvote will move it to the best memes.

 ## Running the Application

 Navigate to the project directory in your command line application and use command: